LucasCanete/KitchenAlarm/README.md

 - 4 Digit 7 Segment Display for displaying the time
 - Buzzer Alarm for beeping when time has runned up
 - Deep sleep Mode after 1 Minute of not receiving instructions
+- USB-C charger port with leds for indicating charging status

 ## Components
 | Component | Model  | Manufacturer  |